 So, how do you make sure that your vegan breakfast options do not revolve around peanut butter, smoothies, oatmeal, granola, and chia pudding?
+Consider these 12 Vegan breakfast ideas that might give you some inspiration.

 Whether you are a morning person, and the only thing that gets you jumping out of bed is breakfast or if you aren’t and always eat your breakfast in the office or nibble at after waking, only to starve and eat unhealthy snacks at 10 am, these vegan breakfast ideas will ensure that you have something healthy and vegan to get you through the morning.